Introduction

 The Sixth Category Is Day Trading

-Level II Quotes: Robinhood provides these for Gold users.
+Level II Quotes: Robinhood offers them with a Gold subscription.

-Direct Access to Market Venues: Neither firm allows direct-access routing.
+Direct Access to Market Venues: Neither brokerage firm has direct-access routing on any of its platforms.

-Routing Fees and Rebates: Not offered by either broker.
+Routing Fees and Rebates: Not available at either broker-dealer.

 Winner: Robinhood